m4sterbunny/ParasitesWithoutBorders/Indexing/Edition7/Procedure.md

 ![Tools>Settings](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/images/Settings1.png)

-* Disable ignore case sensitivity (case sentitivity has been handled in the include words e.g. variants Bee and bee are already included)
+* Enable ignore case sensitivity
+NB this is a lesser of 2 evils option(case sentitivity has been handled in the include words e.g. variants Bee and bee are already included), but some terms were being missed.
+Enabling this option results in duplicate page numbers- we have some python to clean this up.
 * Group consecutive page numbers
-* Ensure "read the visual text of the book" is not selected
+* Ensure "read the visual text of the book" is disabled

 ![Settings>Words to be read](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/images/Reading_Words.png)